lumail/lumail/README.md

      Config:set( "global.mailer", "/usr/lib/sendmail -t" )
      Config:set( "global.sender", "Some User <steve@example.com>" )

-     -- Set your editor
+     -- Set your preferred editor
      Config:set( "global.editor", "vim  +/^$ ++1 '+set tw=72'" )

 Other options are possible, and you'll find if you wish to [use IMAP](IMAP.md) you need some more options.
-For more details please do read the [sample lumail2.lua file](lumail2.lua).
+If you wish to use encryption you should also read the [GPG notes](GPG.md).

 Using Lumail2